MOTOR VEHICLE ACCIDENT CASES

 Fill out the form below to receive a free and confidential consultation.

-In November of 2013, Harris Personal Injury Lawyers, Inc. began representation of David Long after he tripped on exposed trolley tracks at the 12th and Imperial Metropolitan Transit System Station in San Diego while on his commute to work in May 2013.
+In November of 2013, Harris Personal Injury Lawyers, Inc. began representation of D.L. (our client) after he tripped on exposed trolley tracks at the 12th and Imperial Metropolitan Transit System Station in San Diego while on his commute to work in May 2013.
 At the time of his fall, the station was under construction for station improvements.
-As a result of the fall, Mr. Long struck his head against the trolley platform and sustained cervical fractures that resulted in severe spinal injuries and quadriplegia, causing Mr. Long to require full-time care for the remainder of his life.
+As a result of the fall, D.L. struck his head against the trolley platform and sustained cervical fractures that resulted in severe spinal injuries and quadriplegia, causing D.L. to require full-time care for the remainder of his life.

-Harris Personal Injury Lawyers, Inc. filed a lawsuit on behalf of Mr. Long, alleging that the construction company, the subcontractor, the supervising engineer, and SANDAG created a dangerous tripping hazard by removing the old asphalt around the trolley tracks and leaving the tracks exposed, without sufficient warnings to public trolley commuters.
-Ryan Harris and Phil Alexander took on the case with the goal of giving David Long and his family the same quality legal representation as the large insurance companies.
+Harris Personal Injury Lawyers, Inc. filed a lawsuit on behalf of D.L., alleging that the construction company, the subcontractor, the supervising engineer, and SANDAG created a dangerous tripping hazard by removing the old asphalt around the trolley tracks and leaving the tracks exposed, without sufficient warnings to public trolley commuters.
+Ryan Harris and Phil Alexander took on the case with the goal of giving D.L. and his family the same quality legal representation as the large insurance companies.

 After several years of intense litigation and 40 depositions, the case settled for $21,500,000.